mabryp/cyber_saturdays/kids_and_technology.md

    Go as long as possible without any Social Media.

    Once they are on Social Media, limit their time and monitor their activity ( we will talk about HOW to do this in a bit ).
-       Digital Detox!
+###   Digital Detox!
-           Daily and Weekly Digital Detox!
+###   Daily and Weekly Digital Detox!

-       All of the research provided shows that children need time with eachother without devices.
+   All of the research provided shows that children **need** time with eachother without devices.
 The more time they engage with one another in real life, the better they are at handling the difficulties of online activities.

+## Conclusion
+Social Media, even when used correctly, is very dangerous.
+It should be treated like alcohol.
+It should be very limited and used knowing it can easily hurt us and our kids.

 Monitoring Your own Devices
 1. Biggest Threats

+    Installing Malware is the largest threat.
+    Capture your password, email address, or other things.

-    A. Open WiFi
+    1. Open WiFi
         - Attackers will set up open WiFi Access Points inticing people to connect.
 When a person connects they will be able to see all of the traffic on that network.
 This includes passwords, credit card numbers, and other sensitive information.
-    B. Sketchy Games
+    1. Games
         - Attackers will set up games and apps on Play stores and App stores that look like they are from a legitimate company.
 When you download and install the app, it will install a virus on your device.
 The virus will then send all of your information to the attacker.
 Even if you uninstall the app the damage may be done.
 Removing the app may not remove the threat.
-    C. Phishing / Link / Attachment
+    1. Phishing / Link / Attachment
        - Attackers will send you emails that look like they are from a legitimate company.
 They will ask you to click on a link or open an attachment.
 When you do this, the link or attachment will install a virus on your device.
 The virus will then send all of your information to the attacker.

 2. Anti-virus / Anti-malware
-    A. What is a virus?
+    1. What is a virus?
         - A virus is a program that can replicate itself and spread from one computer to another.
 It can also be used to corrupt data on a computer.
 Viruses are usually spread by email attachments, infected files, or infected websites.
-    B. What is Malware?
+    1. What is Malware?
         - Malware is a program that is designed to damage or disable a computer.
 It can also be used to steal information from a computer.
 Malware is usually spread by email attachments, infected files, or infected websites.
-    C. What is a Trojan Horse?
+    1. What is a Trojan Horse?
         - A Trojan Horse is a program that is designed to look like a legitimate program.
 It can be used to steal information from a computer.
 Trojan Horses are usually spread by email attachments, infected files, or infected websites.

+3. Have you been hacked?
+    1. Identity Theft more than once in two years?
+    2. People recieving texts, calls, or messages from your phone.
+    3. People recieving social media messages, emails, or requests from your accounts.
+    4. Phone battery is not lasting as long as it used to.

+4. Software To Help
+    1. Apple Iphones
+       - Apple Iphones are designed differently than Android and are less likely to have malware.
+But, they can abosolutely have malware.
+There are several anti-malware apps available for Apple.

+    2. Android
+       - Because of how Andoid is built it is a bigger target for malware.
+But, it is easy to defend against with some basic rules.

+    3. Both devies have access to similar software for about $15 per device per year.

+       - Bitdefender
+       - Norton
+       - McAfee

 Introduction to Monitoring Your Childs Devices